hallpaz/3dsystems20/docs/assignment2.md

 We decided to use a very simple texture, represented by 4 large rectangles in different colors, to try to investigate the problem by looking to the result.
 ![enter image description here](img/panorama5.png)

 Unfortunately, we couldn't identify any pattern in the rendered image that could lead us to a solution.
 At first, we can see that some regions show patterns that resemble self-intersections or visibility problems related to depth sorting or face culling.
-We already checked that our mesh is correct and has no self-intersections, but to investigate visibility problems, we need to understand the details of this particular implementation.
+We already checked that our mesh is correct and has no self-intersections, but to investigate visibility problems, *we need to understand the details of this particular implementation*.

 <figure>
 	<img src="img/toy03.png" alt="Rendering the sphere">